Linguine pasta with mint pesto and ricotta cream.

 This fresh and creamy contemporary linguine pasta with mint pesto recipe is perfect for summer days when mint is in season and heavy meals are the last thing on our minds!

 Linguine is a type of pasta that is often paired with pesto in Italy.
-In fact, it originates from Liguria where it, or its very close pasta cousin trenette, is often eaten with basil pesto Genovese.
+In fact, it originates from Liguria where it, or its almost identical pasta cousin trenette, is often eaten with basil pesto Genovese.
 It’s also served throughout Italy with fish or seafood sauces.
-However, linguine is very rarely served with meat or heavy sauces in Italy, most probably because it is actually quite light and delicate and heavy sauces would not adhere to this type of pasta well.
+However, linguine is very rarely served with meat or heavy sauces in Italy.
+Most probably, because it is actually quite light and delicate and heavy sauces would not adhere to this type of pasta so well.

 I came across a recipe for pasta with mint pesto some time back and wanted to make it but mint wasn’t in season and, of course, it needs to be fresh!
 Mint is available and growing everywhere now!
 In fact, I have mint in my garden and there’s wild mint in the fields surrounding my house.

 There are many kinds of mint, so the taste of this pesto will slightly depend on the type you use.
 Some types are better suited to using in desserts and drinks, others are great in savoury dishes.
 Here in Italy many recipes call for a type of mint called ‘nepitella’ (Calamintha nepeta), lesser calamint in English.
 This herb has a milder taste than the other types of garden mint.
 However, I used what Italians call ‘menta Romana’ which is similar to spearmint.